snowdrop/component-operator-demo/README.md

 </dependency>
 ```

-- Edit the `Application` class to specify the Component's definition :
+- Edit the `Application` class to specify the Component's definition, service or relations (= links).
+  The `@CompositeApplication` is used by the `ap4k` lib to generate a `Component CRD` resource, containing
+  the definition of the runtime, the name of the component, if a route is needed.
+  A `@Link` represents additional information or metadata to be injected within the `Comnponent` (aka DeploymentConfig resource)
+  in order to configure the application to access another `component` using its service address, a service deployed from the k8s catalog.

   **client**
   ```java